Unstable Particles in Quantum Field Theory

-{\bf Abstract}: In honor of Dave Roper's $90^{\rm th}$ birthday, I present a pedagogical introduction to our modern understanding of unstable particles in Quantum Field Theory, paying close attention to the analytic structure of the propagator, with occasional remarks on the Roper resonance.
+{\bf Abstract}: In honor of Dave Roper's $90^{\rm th}$ birthday, I present a pedagogical introduction to our modern understanding of unstable particles in Quantum Field Theory, based on the analytic structure of the propagator, with occasional remarks on the Roper resonance.
 I discuss the mass and decay rate of unstable particles, Breit-Wigner resonance formulae and width, poles and branch cuts, and pole trajectories.

 {\bf 1.\ Introduction}

 I would like to take this opportunity, on the occasion of Dave Roper's $90^{\rm th}$ birthday, to review our modern understanding of unstable particles in Quantum Field Theory \cite{W1}.
 You might think that this could be found in any one of the many excellent textbooks on Quantum Field Theory, but that is not the case.
 All such textbooks either avoid the topic altogether, or treat it approximately (sometimes without acknowledging the approximations).\footnote{See Sec.~7 of Ref.~\cite{W2} for a review of the treatment of unstable particles in Quantum Field Theory textbooks.} The treatment here is close to that of Sec.~6.3 of the 1992 textbook of Lowell Brown \cite{Brown}, but without assuming the width of the particle is small compared to its mass.